 - Don’t push seconds.
 Your guests will enjoy their dinner better if they don’t overeat.

-- Plan your Thanksgiving meal earlier in the afternoon so your guests don’t go to bed stuffed.
+- Plan your meal earlier in the afternoon so your guests don’t go to bed stuffed.
 Overeating makes it hard to sleep comfortably.

 - Pre-slice the pies and cakes in modest portions for those that want to try more than one dessert.